 To eat in Aruba well, you must try a Pastichi and at least one Aruba Ariba.
 This island drink designed years ago can be found all over the island.
 Check out last week’s blog or vlog on the Aruba Ariba and this historical beach drink.

 Around the island, you can grab a Pastichi at a Pastechi store or a bakery.
 The most famous in Aruba is the Pastechi House in Oranjestad.
 Get there early in the morning.
 A pastechi is a warm pocket pastry filled with cheese, pork or goat.

 As you can see, Aruba is one tasty island.
 From traditional Caribbean fare, healthy options and elegant dining, this Happy Island has it all.
 I hope you have fun trying these restaurants on your next Aruban adventure.
-If I can help you plan your stay or a cruise, let me know HERE!

 It’s always an adventure when you ©Travel with Wendy!